AidanG1/datathon2022/README.md

 * Deta Deployment for Dashboard
 * Amazon Web Services Image for Model Training and Predictions
 * JupyterNotebooks for Data Exploration and Cleaning Methodology
+* Gets data live from buoys and makes new predictions

 ## Citations 🧑‍🏫